victorpatru/jsway-solutions/README.md

 ## The Javascript Way Solutions
-Solutions to the publicly available book The Javascript Way
+Solutions to the publicly available book [The Javascript Way](https://github.com/thejsway/thejsway).